-Author: Isabelle Boileau, Medical Student, Faculty of Medicine, University of Ottawa, Ottawa, Canada; Justin Mori, Medical Student, Faculty of Medicine, University of Ottawa, Ottawa, Canada.
+Authors: Isabelle Boileau and Justin Mori, Medical Students, Faculty of Medicine, University of Ottawa, Ottawa, Canada.
 DermNet NZ Editor in Chief: Adjunct A/Prof Amanda Oakley, Dermatologist, Hamilton, New Zealand.
-Copy edited by Gus Mitchell.
+Copy edited by Gus Mitchell/Maria McGivern.
 June 2019.

 Emollients are topical moisturising agents used to alleviate itchiness and other discomforts associated with eczema.
 Dry skin (xerosis), a common feature of eczema, is highly responsive to treatment with emollients .

-Emollients work by filling the cracks in dry skin and forming an occlusive barrier, promoting moisture retention and maintenance of normal skin integrity and appearance to keep skin hydrated, flexible, and protected from irritants .
-Their use has been associated with reduced frequencies of flares and the use of topical corticosteroids .
+Emollients work by filling the cracks in dry skin and forming an occlusive barrier, promoting moisture retention, and maintenance of normal skin integrity and appearance to keep skin hydrated, flexible, and protected from irritants .
+Their use has been associated with reduced frequencies of flares and reduced use of topical corticosteroids .

 Emollients vary in their water and oil contents.
 High oil/low water mixtures are generally recommended for skin hydration and barrier repair .

-Emollients can be classified into two categories based on their ingredients; hydrophilic or hydrophobic [1,5].
+Emollients can be classified into two categories based on their ingredients: hydrophilic or hydrophobic [1,5].
 Water-based, hydrophilic emollients exert a hydration effect by attracting water to the skin’s outer layer .
-Hydrophobic emollients reduce the loss of water through the skin by forming a protective barrier which prevents evaporation of moisture .
+Hydrophobic emollients reduce the loss of water through the skin by forming a protective barrier that prevents the evaporation of moisture .

-Although the term emollient is often considered synonymous to a moisturiser, the former can also be described as a specific ingredient of the latter.
+Although an emollient is often considered the same as a moisturiser, it can also be described as a specific ingredient of moisturiser.
 Moisturisers can be categorised into groups based on their mechanism of skin hydration.

 The selection of an emollient is based on eczema severity and the patient’s preference.
 The ideal emollient should be pleasant to use, optimise skin appearance, and restore the skin barrier.
 In addition, it should contain only a few ingredients and ideally avoid irritants/allergens such as fragrances .

 Emollients come in a variety of formulations, such as lotions, creams, gels, and ointments.
-Furthermore, emollients can be categorised according to their application, such as leave-on, soap substitutes, and bath additives.
+Furthermore, emollients can be categorised according to their application, such as leave-on emollients, soap substitutes, and bath additives.
 All three application approaches are often used together .
 However, the exclusive use of bath emollients has been shown to provide a substandard therapeutic effect compared to leave-on emollients .